Mary Magdalene – The First Pope

 In 2016 Pope Francis upgraded Mary Magdalene to the same status as the other apostles where her anniversary was deemed to be a feast day.
 Her feast day is celebrated on July 22nd.

+The book can be purchased on this website and there is also a promotional offer to buy three books for the price of two.
 A paperback edition of Mary Magdalene – The First Pope is available on Amazon.